lammps/lammps/doc/src/Howto_lammps_gui.rst

    :scale: 50%

-The various buttons at the bottom right of the window allow either single steppin through the sequence of images or playing an animation (as a continuous loop or once from first to last).
+The various buttons at the bottom right of the window allow either single stepping through the sequence of images or playing an animation (as a continuous loop or once from first to last).
 It is also possible to zoom in or zoom out of the displayed images.
 The slide show window will be closed when a new file is loaded.

 Variable Info
 -------------